awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### Allow CodeBuild Access to AWS Services Required to Create a VPC Network Interface<a name="customer-managed-policies-example-create-vpc-network-interface"></a>

-The following example policy statement grants AWS CodeBuild permission to create a network interface in an Amazon VPC:
+The following example policy statement grants AWS CodeBuild permission to create a network interface in an Amazon VPC with two subnets:

 ```
 {